Platylaza/JsonPlayerPrefs/README.md

 ## Capabilities and Restrictions
 ### Saveable datatypes
-As of version 1.0 the saveable datatypes are:
+As of version 1.2.1 the saveable datatypes are:
  * Int
  * Float
  * String
  * Boolean
  * Color
+ * Keycode
+ * Vector2
- * (Keycode, Vector2, and Vector3 will likely be added soon)
+ * Vector3

 ### File settings
 You can choose a name, folder path, and extension for your data, and can even change files mid-game by running the function ReSetup() and inputting different values.